 The first step to building a culture of open feedback is having explicit management processes that encourage executives to "pull" improvement from the frontline versus "push" operational directives.
-High-touch models of feedback where corporate executives invest time in the frontline, can help management establish mutual trust and respect.
+High-touch models of feedback, where corporate executives invest time in the frontline, can help management establish mutual trust and respect.
 This allows frontline workers to leverage their end-to-end perspective and offer concrete suggestions, without fear of losing their jobs.

-HIGH-TOUCH OPTIONS

-- 1. Town Halls - 2.
-Small team meetings with an immediate supervisor or plant leadership - 3.
-Hands-on feedback sessions with a vendor - 4.
-Soliciting feedback through organized labor representatives, when applicable - This process can be especially helpful for getting feedback at scale.
+HIGH-TOUCH OPTIONS LOW-TOUCH OPTIONS 1.
+Town Halls Physical suggestion box or flip board 1.
+Digital surveys or feedback forms 2.
+Small team meetings with an immediate 2. supervisor or plant leadership 3.
+Hands-on feedback sessions with a vendor Make sure to respond to feedback Soliciting feedback through organized labor in some form, otherwise low-touch options may not produce representatives, when applicable constructive criticism!
+This process can be especially 0 helpful for getting feedback at scale.